darray-queens/FEC_D-ARRAY_QUEENS/README.md

 ## Getting Started

 <p>
-    Instructions to setup Pixel Pouch on your local machine below.
+    Instructions to setup Project Atelier on your local machine below.
 </p>

 ### Prerequisites